-Treatment is not recommended for MGUS, and no intervention (treatment) has been found to delay or prevent MGUS from progressing to myeloma.
-Patients with asymptomatic or smoldering myeloma (stage I) should be followed closely, without treatment, because research studies have found that treating asymptomatic myeloma does not improve survival.
+Treatment is not recommended for MGUS.
+No intervention (treatment) has been found to delay or prevent MGUS from progressing to myeloma.
+Patients with asymptomatic or smoldering myeloma (stage I) should be followed closely, without treatment, because research studies have found that treating asymptomatic myeloma does not improve long term survival.

 Treatment for Active Myeloma

-The past decade has seen unprecedented advances in the treatment of symptomatic myeloma, with most patients responding to initial therapy.
+The past fifteen years have seen unprecedented advances in the treatment of symptomatic myeloma, with most patients responding to initial therapy.
 Many patients live with myeloma as a chronic cancer for many years.
-Unfortunately, curative treatment is still lacking.
-There are a number of treatment options for myeloma, including chemotherapy, steroids, targeted therapy and high dose chemotherapy with stem cell transplant.
+Unfortunately, curative treatment is still not available.
+There are a number of treatment options for myeloma, including chemotherapy, steroids, targeted therapy, and high dose chemotherapy with stem cell transplant.
 Your oncology team will work with you to determine the best treatment or combination of treatments for your cancer.
 Below you will find an introduction to the available treatments.

 High Dose Chemotherapy with Stem Cell Transplant

-High dose chemotherapy and autologous stem cell transplant (using the patient's own stem cells) have proven in clinical trials to be a very good treatment option.
-This may be used as the first line therapy or after the disease has progressed on other therapies.
+High dose chemotherapy and autologous stem cell transplant (using the patient's own stem cells) have proven in clinical trials to be a very good treatment option for multiple myeloma.
+This may be used as the first-line therapy or after the disease has progressed on other therapies.
 This treatment is not considered a good option for certain high-risk patients with particular DNA abnormalities (chromosome 13 deletion, chromosome 17 translocation), as this may lead to poorer survival.

-There are three phases to stem cell transplant therapy: induction therapy, stem cell transplant and maintenance therapy.
+There are three phases to stem cell transplant therapy: induction therapy, stem cell transplant, and maintenance therapy.
 In transplant candidates, the goal of the initial chemotherapy – called "induction chemotherapy" - is to kill as many myeloma cells as possible without damaging the stem cells.
-Patients are given several cycles of chemotherapy that typically contains bortezomib combined with dexamethasone and another agent (or agents) that may include thalidomide, carfilzomib, ixazomib, lenalidomide, doxorubicin, daratumumab, cisplatin, etoposide and/or cyclophosphamide.
+Patients are given several cycles of chemotherapy that typically contain bortezomib combined with dexamethasone and another agent (or agents) that may include thalidomide, carfilzomib, ixazomib, lenalidomide, doxorubicin, daratumumab, cisplatin, etoposide and/or cyclophosphamide.
 Your team will determine your preferred regimen.

-Following this "induction chemotherapy", patients will undergo a stem cell collection.
-Stem cells used to be collected from bone marrow, in the operating room.
-Due to the advances in stem cell collection, they can be taken from the blood, which is done in a photopheresis unit at a hospital using a procedure similar to dialysis.
+Following this "induction chemotherapy," patients will undergo a stem cell collection.
+Stem cells used to be collected from bone marrow in the operating room.
+Because of advances in stem cell collection, they can now be taken from the blood.
+This is done in an apheresis unit at a hospital using a procedure similar to dialysis.
 The patient sits in a recliner chair and, using a catheter in the chest or arm, blood is pulled out and passed through a machine that takes out the stem cells and returns the rest of the blood to the patient.
 These cells are then frozen until the patient is ready to receive them.

 The next part of the transplant is typically done in the hospital.
 The patient is given high doses of chemotherapy to kill as much of the myeloma as possible.
-This treatment also damages or kills the stem cells in the patient's body.
-A day or two after completing the chemotherapy, the stem cells are thawed and given back to the patient through a catheter.
+This treatment also damages or kills the stem cells in the body.
+A day or two after completing the chemotherapy, the previously collected stem cells are thawed and given back to the patient through a catheter.
 These cells replace the stem cells that were damaged during the high dose chemotherapy, allowing your body to recover from this chemotherapy.
 In some institutions, the patient will remain in the hospital during the recovery, while others can go home or stay locally in an apartment or hotel nearby so they can come to the clinic to be checked every day.
-Talk to the oncology team about their specific procedure.
+Talk to your oncology team about your facility’s specific procedure.

 After transplant, if remission is achieved, patients may require treatment with "maintenance" chemotherapy.
 It is not currently clear whether maintenance therapy is needed in all patients and your physician may elect instead for observation without maintenance chemotherapy.
 This is usually a less intense chemotherapy regimen and its goal is to prolong the period of remission.
 Preferred maintenance therapy is lenalidomide, ixazomib, or bortezomib.
 These medications may be used alone or in combination.

-Patients older than 65 years or with multiple other medical problems may not be candidates for stem cell transplant.
+Patients who are older (typically over 65) or with multiple other medical problems may not be candidates for stem cell transplant.
 In these patients, chemotherapy and targeted therapies may be used.
 There are several regimen options that include a combination of two or more of these medications:

-- Targeted (immunmodulating/proteasome inhibitors) therapies: bortezomib, lenalidomide, thalidomide, ixazomib
+- Targeted (immunmodulating/proteasome inhibitors) therapies: bortezomib, lenalidomide, thalidomide, ixazomib, daratumumab, carfilzomib.